Chicago-Kent College of Law, J.D.

 Prior to joining SmithAmundsen, Jacqueline gained experience at a boutique immigration law firm and as an Immigration Specialist for World Relief, for which she obtained Board of Immigration Appeals accreditation, and filed VAWA petitions and Adjustment of Status and Citizenship applications.
 Prior to becoming an attorney, Jacqueline was employed by the University of Houston and Purdue University as an F-1 and J-1 student counselor.
-She possesses over sixteen years of experience with immigration issues as both an attorney and foreign student advisor.
+She possesses more than 20 years of experience with immigration issues as an attorney.
 Additionally, Jacqueline assists clients on I-9 compliance audits and counsel employers on work authorization obligations.

 Jacqueline is fluent in Italian.
 Outside the office you can find her cheering on her twin boys; both competitive swimmers.